 If there is, update your firmware and see if that fixes the problem.
 If updating your firmware doesn’t help, the next step is to reset your router back to its factory defaults.
 This will clear out any custom settings or configurations that could be causing problems.

 To do this, simply press and hold the reset button on your router for 30 seconds or more.
 Once the router has reset itself, set it up again from scratch and see if that solves the issue.
-If you’re still having trouble with your TP-Link router dropping out, it’s possible that there’s an issue with your internet connection itself.

 Try restarting your modem or contact your ISP for help troubleshooting the problem.
 In most cases, they should be able to help you get to the bottom of what’s causing the drops.